JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 **Example:**

-Let's say a character has the "Humanoid Carry Weight", Lift Skill Dice Pool of "3d6", and 20 lbs of equipment on them.
+Let's say a character has the "Humanoid Carry Weight", Lift Skill Dice Pool of "3d6", and 30 lbs of equipment on them.

 First we calculate the Max Carry Weight, which would be ((3 * 50) + 0) = 150.

-Next, we need to determine what percentage of the Max Carry Weight is our equipment currently taking up, which would be (30 / 150) = 20%.
+Next, we need to determine what percentage of the character's Max Carry Weight their equipment currently taking up, which would be (30 / 150) = 20%.

-Therefore, the character would have a Weight Class of "Light", which would apply the "Weight Class: Light" Attribute Dice Mod Effect.
+Therefore, since 20% is less than or equal to 25%, the character would have a Weight Class of "Light", which would apply the "Weight Class: Light" Attribute Dice Mod Effect.

 #### Containers